 Ban on fossil fuel heating in new homes from 2025

-The Chancellor of the Exchequer has announced new standards 'mandating the end of fossil fuel heating systems in new homes from 2025, delivering lower carbon, and lower fuel bills too'.
+The Chancellor of the Exchequer has announced new standards 'mandating the end of fossil fuel heating systems in new homes from 2025 [since announced to be brought forward to 2023, then denied], delivering lower carbon, and lower fuel bills too'.

 He said, 'To help ensure energy bills are low and homes are better for the environment, the government will introduce a Future Homes Standard by 2025, so that new build homes are future proofed with low carbon heating and worldleading levels of energy efficiency.'